PaNOSC-ViNYL/ase/doc/development/contribute.rst

 Say you want to fix a typo somewhere.
 Here are the steps to do that:

 * register as a user on https://gitlab.com
-* fork the https://gitlab.com/ase/ase project so that you get your own repository to play with
+* go to https://gitlab.com/ase/ase and fork the project so that you get your own GitLab repository to play with
 * click "Files" and find the file you want to change
 * click "Edit" and fix the typo
 * click "Merge Requests" and add your change from the master branch